Park Call to Direct Extension

 The way it functions now, doesn’t work to allow calls to be handled in the order they were received; it essentially takes any call that must be parked ‘out of line’ due to two reasons – A: Having the ‘Park Location’ as general, rather than for an individual recipient, and B: Due to that, it doesn’t stop the flow of incoming Queue calls for that specific recipient. -

-Corise commented
+Corise

 o I consider this to be critical to maintain the integrity of the queue call order.
 Would appreciate attention given to this feature!